Pay policy statement

 Vivup

-The council also partners with Vivup to extend its range of benefits and support its colleagues.
+The council also partners with Vivup to extend its range of benefits and support its employees.
 Vivup provides access to hundreds of discounts from big brand supermarkets to broadband and utilities.

-The Vivup benefits platform was launched in 2022 as part of the council’s work to support colleagues during the cost-of-living crisis.
+The Vivup benefits platform was launched in 2022 as part of the council’s work to support employees during the cost-of-living crisis.

 Pension Added Voluntary Contributions (AVC’s)

-A Salary Sacrifice Shared Cost Additional Voluntary Contributions Scheme (SSSCAVCs) for LGPS Pension Fund members was launched in February 2024.
+The council promotes a Salary Sacrifice Shared Cost Additional Voluntary Contributions Scheme (SSSCAVCs) for LGPS Pension Fund members.

 Expenses